Hedi El Kholti

-Hedi El Kholti (born February 24, 1967, in Rabat, Morocco) is a writer and editor based in Los Angeles.
+Hedi El Kholti (born February 24, 1967, in Rabat, Morocco) is a Moroccan-born American writer and editor, based in Los Angeles.
 He is co-editor of Semiotext(e) alongside Chris Kraus and Sylvère Lotringer.
 He was partner at the now defunct Dilettante Press and currently edits Semiotext(e)’s ‘occasional intellectual journal’ Animal Shelter.
 He is a graduate of the Art Center College of Design.

+Since c.
+2012, El Kholti has been in a relationship with the Irish novelist Colm Tóibín.
+They share a home in the Highland Park neighborhood of Los Angeles.